gtsteffaniak/filebrowser/README.md

 </p>

 > [!Note]
 > Starting with v0.3.3, configuration file mapping is different to support non-root user.
-Now, the default config file name is `config.yaml` and in docker the path is `/home/filebrowser/config.yaml` and `/home/filebrowser/<database_file>`.
-Please read the usage below to properly update your config to point the new config location.
+Now, the default config file name is `config.yaml` and in docker the path is `/home/filebrowser/config.yaml`.
+Double check your config file to look for the `/home/filebrowser/<database_file>`.
+See the updated usage below to properly update your config to point the new config location.

 > [!WARNING]
 > - There is no stable version yet.
 Always check release notes for bug fixes on functionality that may have been changed.
 If you notice any unexpected behavior -- please open an issue to have it fixed soon.